The first phones with colour screens

-The UK mobile phone industry could have gone one of two ways in 2000.
+A few years later the UK mobile phone industry was in trouble.
 Everyone who wanted a phone could afford one and prices of basic handsets were in free fall.
 If mobile handsets remained just phones, then they would become a throwaway commodity, built cheaply and sold cheaply, or given away with little profit for the manufacturer or network provider.

-Phones in the last century were monochrome.
+Apart from the Siemens S10, phones in the last century were monochrome.
 Would colour screens be enough to get people to ditch their old phone and buy a new one?
+Manufacturers would clearly need something better than colours and a text only display.

 Two of the hottest gadgets on the 2001 Christmas list were the Ericsson T68m and the Trium Eclipse.
 Both had colour screens which displayed acceptable images using a 256 colour palette.
 The Trium was the first on the market in mid November 2001 at £149 with a contract.